I opened the hard metal door as Recks stood behind me, his gaze steady, a bit of a troubled, thoughtful expression on his face.

 "They are presumed to be dead.
 This is no rescue mission.
 Have I made myself clear?"
 Recks, the older of the two, spoke out, his eyes lingering on me for a few moments, waiting for my hesitant nod of approval and understanding.

-Signaling with a wave of my head, I returned my attention to the run-down building, with little desire to enter the run-down house, which looked like the ones in horror stories.
+Signaling with a wave of my head, I returned my attention to the run-down building, with little desire to enter the house, which looked like the ones in horror stories.

-Kicking open the door with one quick movement, Recks pulled out a gun from his arm holster and immediately noticed a disgusting, moldy smell.
+Seemingly not having the same thought, kicking open the door with one quick movement, Recks pulled out a gun from his arm holster and immediately noticed a disgusting, moldy smell.

 I felt a bit of admiration well up seeing the scene of him kicking down the door without hesitation.
 Sadly, welling in it was impossible, the stench becoming the forefront of my thoughts.
-How is he able to keep his face so unperturbed—is it experience?

 Scanning his surroundings tensely with his gun, the revolver pointed forward, ready to pull the trigger at a moment's notice.

 I, meanwhile, stood a step behind, my finger on my nose, shutting it tightly.
-Clearly barely able to hold it together, the disgusting stench was able to provoke even a relatively experienced individual like Recks, not to speak of someone like Alexia, who was barely half a year in service.
+Clearly barely able to hold it together, the disgusting stench was able to provoke even a relatively experienced individual like Recks, not to speak of someone like me, who was barely half a year in service.

 "Set your barrier to high alert."
 Recks calmly instructed as he did the same, his arm wandering to a thick bracelet with three buttons.
 Pressing the most left one three times in quick succession, a red light flashed across his entire body.
 The same happened with Alexia a moment later.